 My book, Letters to Emma: a memoir of grief and God’s love is now in stock at the publisher, Matthias Media, after months of editing, designing, proofreading and printing. 😀

 Find out more

-If you’re keen to find out more about the book, click on this link or the image below.
-They take you straight to Matthias Media’s website.
+If you’re keen to find out more about the book, click on this link or the book cover image.
+They will take you straight to Matthias Media’s website.
 No searching required.
 And once you’re there, you can:

 - read a preview

 And if you’d like to know more about the activities that have been keeping me away from Write What You See, click on the new link to my author Facebook page.
 It’s in the sidebar next to this post or at the end of this post, depending on your device.

 Without Emma, who encouraged me to write, and all the reading friends who gave such wonderful feedback on the original six blog posts, I would never have begun this project.
 Writing can be a lonely pursuit.
 But God blessed me richly with many generous supporters throughout the process of publishing the posts, and later, transforming them into a book.

 I first experimented with writing as a child, arranging words on a page and discovering what words could do.
 I guess it was a form of play.
 But I was soon hooked on the power of words and the worlds they could create, and it wasn’t long before I wanted to become a writer.

 I’ve written many different things since then, some of them published.
 But until now, becoming the author of a published book has seemed a bit unreal, even though I’ve held the hard copy in my hands!
 Now that the official launch is only days away though, I feel less like I’m pretending and more like I’m reaching the end point of a long journey.
 And Letters to Emma will always be my first book. 😀